nathanael-fijalkow/games_book/_build/html/_sources/13_Multiplayer/nash_equilibria_normal_form.md

 In most practical cases, players only have a partial view of the state of the system; so they may not be able, for instance, to detect a deviating player immediately.
-Studying equilibria in general imperfect information as in \Cref{chap:signal} would be well adapted in such situations.
+Studying equilibria in general imperfect information as in {prf:ref}`chap:signal` would be well adapted in such situations.
 Unfortunately, these games are too powerful in general since the existence of Nash equilibria is undecidable in this case.